TylerByte666/auto-backup-scripts/README.md

 chmod +x auto_backup_mysql.sh
 ```

-3. Edit the scripts to reflect your environment.
+3. Edit the scripts to reflect your web server environment.
 See configs you must change below. 🔽

 ## Configs you must change:
 auto_backup_files.sh